Expert Cat Care Advice

 Indoor vs. Outdoor Cats: The Great Debate, Settled by Science

 Is it cruel to keep a cat permanently indoors?
 Is it negligent to let them roam outside?
-We break down the massive differences in lifespan, mental health, and environmental impact between indoor and outdoor cats.
+We break down the differences in lifespan, mental health, and environmental impact between indoor and outdoor cats.

 KittyCorner Team